a2kohli/cse15l-lab-reports/lab1_report.md

 `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

 This is the 'concatenate' command.
 It outputs the contents of a file to a terminal.
 It is also used to concatenate the contents of multiple files.
+For instance, if we have hello.java and bye.txt in our current directory, running cat hello.java bye.txt would output the contents of those two files onto the terminal.

 ![Image](commands.png)